September 28, 2005

 New Drug, Actilon, In Development

 Another new approach in the pipeline.
-As We've always said, with millions of people infected, the drug and biotech companies are falling over each other to come up with viable treatments to improve on what is currently available.
+As we’ve always said, with millions of people infected, the drug and biotech companies are falling over each other to come up with viable treatments to improve on what is currently available.

 NEW YORK, Sept 27 (Reuters) - Coley Pharmaceutical Group Inc. (COLY.O: Quote, Profile, Research) on Tuesday said it is starting an early-stage clinical trial of an experimental drug to treat chronic Hepatitis C virus.